php-http/documentation/discovery.rst

 If you get an error that says "*Puli Factory is not available*", it means that you have failed to install Puli.
-Using Puli is optional and you will be able to use common clients and message factories without Puli (:doc:`See documentation <httplug/users>`).If you want to use Puli, make sure to install the latest version of ``puli/composer-plugin``.
+Using Puli is optional and you will be able to use common clients and message factories without Puli (:doc:`see how <httplug/users>`).
+If you want to use Puli, make sure to install the latest version of ``puli/composer-plugin``.

 .. code-block:: bash